-Designed to acquaint students with the basic fundamentals of the game of softball.
+1 hour lecture, 1 hour laboratory Instruction in the game of softball at the advanced level.
 For individuals of all ages and fitness levels.
-Lifelong health and vigor through exercise and activities will be emphasized.
-Enjoyment of the game of softball, physical activity, safety and injury prevention will be promoted.
-Individual position skill will also be emphasized, as well as offense and defense strategies.
+Emphasizes lifelong health and vigor through exercise and activities.
+Promotes enjoyment of the game of softball, physical activity, safety, and injury prevention.
+Includes individual position skill, and offense and defense strategies.

-175A BEGINNING VOLLEYBALL 1 UNIT
+175A\ BEGINNING VOLLEYBALL 1 UNIT Prerequisite: None

-Competency development in the team sport of volleyball.
-Emphasizes individual techniques and team strategy.
+Competency development in the team sport of volleyball with an emphasis on individual techniques and team strategy.
+CSU, UC credit limit

-175B INTERMEDIATE VOLLEYBALL 1 UNIT
+175B\ INTERMEDIATE VOLLEYBALL 1 UNIT Prerequisite: None